 - We will balance our focus on growth with an emphasis on long-term profitability and capital management.
-At this stage, we prioritize growth because we believe that scale is central to achieving the potential of our business model.
+At this stage, we prioritize growth because scale is central to achieving the potential of our business model.

 - We will continue to focus on hiring and retaining versatile and talented employees and weight their compensation to stock options rather than cash.
-We know our success will be primarily affected by our ability to attract and retain a motivated employee base, each of whom must think like, and therefore must be, an owner.
+We know our success will be primarily affected by our ability to attract and retain a motivated employee base, each of whom must think like and, therefore, be an owner.

-We aren’t so bold as to claim that the above is the “right” investment philosophy, but it’s ours, and we would be remiss if we weren’t clear in the approach we have taken and will continue to take.
-With this foundation, we would like to turn to a review of our business focus, our progress in 1997, and our outlook for the future.
+We aren’t so bold as to claim that the above is the “right” investment philosophy, but it’s ours.
+We would be remiss if we weren’t clear about our approach, and will continue to take it.
+With this foundation, we would like to review our business focus, progress in 1997, and outlook for the future.

 Obsess Over Customers.

-Our focus has been on offering our customers compelling value from the beginning.
+From the beginning, our focus has been on offering our customers compelling value.
 We realized that the Web was, and still is, the World Wide Wait.
 Therefore, we set out to provide customers with something they could not get any other way and began serving them with books.
-We brought them much more selection than was possible in a physical store (our store would now occupy 6 football fields) and presented it in a useful, easy-to-search, and easy-to-browse format in a store open 365 days a year, 24 hours a day.
-We maintained a dogged focus on improving the shopping experience and in 1997 substantially enhanced our store.
-We now offer customers gift certificates, 1-ClickSM shopping, and vastly more reviews, content, browsing options, and recommendation features.
+We brought them much more selection than was possible in a physical store (our store would now occupy 6 football fields) and presented it in a proper, easy-to-search, and easy-to-browse format in a store open 365 days a year, 24 hours a day.
+We maintained a dogged focus on improving the shopping experience and, in 1997, substantially enhanced our store.
+We now offer customers gift certificates, 1-ClickSM shopping, and more reviews, content, browsing options, and recommendation features.
 We dramatically lowered prices, further increasing customer value.
 Word of mouth remains the most robust customer acquisition tool, and we are grateful for our customers’ trust in us.
 Repeat purchases and word of mouth have combined to make Amazon.com the market leader in online bookselling.”